chompa111/saturnGL/README.md

     presentationconfig.setFps(75);
 }
 ```
-> presentation config always have a default value for every config, in case 60 fps is the default value
+> presentation config always has a default value for every config, in case 60 fps is the default value

 you can disable the video generation to increase your preview fps while testing your code.